unumam/unumam.github.io/index.md

 We are a privately owned software company. <br/>
-We are working on the fastest analytics framework on the planet. <br/>
+We are working on ~potentially~ fastest analytics framework on the planet. <br/>
 We want to scale Machine Learning to the size of datasets and networks never seen before.

 ## Our approach